Fernando Canon: Other achievements

 Canon's inventions included improvements to electrotherapeutic devices, a soap for lepers, and a cane that doubled as a stun gun.

 Canon studied classical guitar with Francisco Tárrega in Spain.
 He became the first secretary of the Conservatory of Music of the University of the Philippines when it was founded in 1916.
-He wrote an article on the kuriapi, a traditional Philippine string instrument that he also played.
+He sought to document and preserve traditional Philippine instruments such as kumintang, kudyapi, kundiman, and balitaw, recognizing their importance to Filipino cultural heritage.

 Canon was also a chess player.
-In 1905 Canon won the first Catalan Chess Championship held at the Sportmen's Club of Barcelona, and upon his return to the Philippines he won the first national chess championship in 1908.
+In 1905, he won the first Catalan Chess Championship held at the Sportmen's Club of Barcelona, and upon his return to the Philippines, he won the first national chess championship in 1908.
 After winning the championship, there is no further record of Canon ever competing in another chess tournament.